 Using two rubber bands per dried lavender bunch, tie one band just beneath the flower heads and one at the base of stems, then hang the bundles upside-down to dry in a dark, warm spot.
 To retain the best colour, protect the drying lavender from sunlight, and place a sheet beneath the bundles to catch any buds or blooms that might fall.

-Before we get started in learning how to make this homemade lavender-infused oil – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!
+Before we get started in learning how to make this homemade lavender infused oil, if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!

-Homemade Lavender-Infused Oil
+Homemade Lavender Infused Oil

 Over the course of several weeks, the carrier oil extracts the natural plant properties found in the lavender, including traces of lavender essential oil.
-Lavender-infused oil, therefore, carries the medicinal benefits of lavender as well as its scent.
+Lavender infused oil, therefore, carries the medicinal benefits of lavender as well as its scent.

 Ingredients:

-- 1 cup dried lavender
+- 1/2 cup (4 oz) dried lavender flowers

-- 1 cup extra virgin olive oil
+- 2 cup (16 oz) extra virgin olive oil (or jojoba oil or sweet almond oil)

-To make:
+To Make:

 Lavender-infused oil recipe